 The International Committee on Taxonomy of Viruses is in charge of virus (including phage) classification (ICTV).
 This body has proposed a morphology-based classification system.
 This version of classification is simpler than Bradley’s (which will be discussed later) and contains only four groups: polyhedral or cubic, filamentous or pleomorphic phages.

-Classification of bacteriophages based on morphologies as per The International Committee on Taxonomy of Viruses (ICTV)
+Classification of bacteriophages based on morphologies as per the International Committee on Taxonomy of Viruses (ICTV)

 Tailed phages (equivalents to 96% of the phages discovered)